honza/papers/Polity/src/main.md

 Establish elders and deacons
 ----------------------------

 We should select from our midst a number of elders to lead the church.
-The elders should be all men with the necessary qualifications given in 1 Timothy.
 We should include current pastors in the group of elders in obedience to the New Testament.
 We should ascribe to them ruling power.

 Once we have establish elders, the elders should select and appoint as many deacons as necessary.